vkuzel/Hibernate-PostgreSQL-Extended-Dialect/README.md

 There is only partial support of PostgreSQL arrays implemented by this dialect.
 This means that you can use array (List) types in your entities or queries to select or persist data but Hibernate won't be able to create tables with array columns.

 List element types are not available at runtime.
 To find out of what type elements are this library iterates over the list and actually checks it's elements types.
 Unfortunately this is not a good solution when tables are created.
-Check out [ArrayTypeDescriptor.createPgArray method](src/main/java/com/github/vkuzel/hibernate/type/descriptor/java/PostgresArrayTypeDescriptor.java#L40) for more details.
+Check out [ArrayTypeDescriptor.createPgArray](src/main/java/com/github/vkuzel/hibernate/type/descriptor/java/PostgresArrayTypeDescriptor.java#L40) method for more details.

+### JSON

+Mapping of Java type `Map<String, Object>` to JSON columns is done by [Jackson library](http://wiki.fasterxml.com/JacksonHome).
+Right now dialect does not support `jsonb` or mapping to Java objects.
+Possibly this will be added in future.